braginteractive/MDLWP/README.md

 [Setup Video](https://www.youtube.com/watch?v=1wVJn-Y2-CU)

+#### Future Plans
+- WordPress customizer options
+- different page layouts
+- integrate other MDL components

+Do you have an idea?
+Submit a PR!

 #### For the Nerds
 For customization, basic knowledge of the command line and the following dependencies are required to use MDLWP: